 In severe cases, seizures, comas, and death.

 Immediate medical attention should be administered if you or someone else may be suspected of suffering from Water intoxication.

 How Much Water Should Be Consumed in a Day?

 Listen to your thirst, drink to satisfy your thirst.
-Our need for water is very dependent of the kinds of activities we do every day.
+Our need for water is very dependent on the kinds of activities we do every day.
 Activities that let you sweat and consume more energy will need to be replaced with equal amounts of water.
 According to Kidney Health Australia, the 8-glass rule does not necessarily apply to all.
-However daily fluid intake should be increased during periods of strenuous exercise, when undergoing medical treatment where fluid intake is necessary, and people living in hot climates.
+However daily fluid intake should be increased during periods of strenuous exercise when undergoing medical treatment where fluid intake is necessary, and people living in hot climates.